 Seeking professional support is a brave step when feeling dead inside.
 When these feelings occur in response to a set of circumstances, such as loss, there is a possibility that they will pass on their own.
 However, there is no guarantee of this, and it is best to seek support once you notice yourself feeling this way.
 If you have felt this way for some time and/or have pre-existing mental health concerns, starting a new medication and seeking support is the highly recommended next step.

 Finding support in our digital age has become user-friendly and less intimidating.
 Online therapist directories or online therapy platforms are a good choice for finding a therapist specializing in certain types of symptoms, disorders, and therapies.
-As we discussed before, medication may also be an essential step in healing, and online psychiatrist options are available for medication management.
+Medication may also be an essential step in healing, and online psychiatrist options are available for medication management.
 It is always recommended to have both a therapist and psychiatrist simultaneously, at least for your first year or so in treatment.

 In My Experience